-Anonymous asked: The difference is THE POLLS.
+Anonymous said: The difference is THE POLLS.
 It clearly showed that if Gillard stayed it was going to be a landslide loss to labour.
 Penny Wong even voted for Rudd to come back in because she said it had to be done to save the party otherwise the libs were going to get in at the next election.
 I don't think it had anything to do with gender.
 Why were you surprised when it happened since everyone at uni involved with labour knew weeks before the official announcement was made?

 The polls is one of the reasons that the situations are almost identical.
 Rudd, amongst other things, was polling badly when Gillard took over from him.